ndomx/Gate/docs/schemas/nodes.md

 }
 ```

-> Note that addionally to the fields shown above, MongoDB adds a few more fields, like `_id` that will be used later in this document
+> Note that additionally to the fields shown above, MongoDB adds a few more fields, like `_id` that will be used later in this document

 > Root nodes should have an empty `rootId` field